wp-plugins/landing-pages-builder/readme.txt

 Create and monitor Landing Pages on Wordpress.
 Improve conversion rates, get leads and manage all your landing pages in one place.

-**Use the Template you want, to have a landing page running in minutes!**
+**Choose the best Template for you, to have a landing page running in minutes!**

 Host your landing pages on wordpress, facebook, twtiter or anywhere else.
 Optimize your landing pages using the extensive analytics provided.